plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 In combination with attending the inaugural ceremony of the Thich Nhat Hanh Center at Harvard University, Sr. Chan Khong also visited the three Plum Village monasteries in the US.

 At Blue Cliff Monastery, New York, Sr. Chan Khong offered a Dharma talk on the Day of Mindfulness on 16 April.
-With the support of the Union Theological Seminary and Blue Cliff Monastery, Sr. Chan Khong also gave a public talk, entitled *Compassion in Action*, in New York City on 18 April.
+With the support of the Union Theological Seminary and Blue Cliff Monastery, Sr. Chan Khong also gave a public talk, titled *Compassion in Action*, in New York City on 18 April.
 The following day, Sr. Chan Khong joined the Blue Cliff sangha in a 5-day retreat for members of the Order of Interbeing with the theme *The Art of Compassion* from 19 to 23 April 2023.

 {% image "article2024/Done-Review of the Year/Screenshot from 2024-02-07 10-49-06.jpg", "noFloat", "Sr. Chan Khong at the Union Theological Seminary" %}
 {% image "article2024/Done-Review of the Year/SCCK-Photo- Văn Lan-Người Việt.jpg", "noFloat", "Photo Courtesy: Văn Lan - Người Việt News" %}